dswann101164/azure-noob-blog/posts/2025-11-09-buzzwords-meetings-confusion.md

 title: "Buzzwords, Technical Terms, and the Meetings Where Nobody Understands Anything"
 date: 2025-11-09
 summary: "Why corporate arrogance kills more cloud projects than technical complexity ever could.
 The uncomfortable truth about how leadership uses business buzzwords and technical teams use jargon - and nobody admits they don't understand each other."
-tags: ["Azure", "FinOps", "Governance", "Enterprise Reality", "Communication"]
+tags: ["azure", "FinOps", "governance", "Enterprise Reality", "Communication"]
 cover: "/static/images/hero/buzzwords-meetings-confusion.png"
 ---